Best Winter Running Gear Reviewed and Compared

-We’ve selected the best winter gear that have received top reviews from several different trusted sources.
+We’ve selected the best winter gear that has received top reviews from several different trusted sources.
 Remember that just because a brand says: “it’s the best” means that it literally is.
-Winter wear, and all athletic gear in general is a highly marketed sector that spends millions on dollars to convince customers their brand is the best.
+Winter wear, and all athletic gear, in general, is a highly marketed sector that spends millions on dollars to convince customers their brand is the best.
 Who are you going to trust, a CEO that has never seen an outdoor trail, or seasoned outdoor enthusiasts with no corporate affiliation?

 Selecting The Right Size.